 Setting up a cleaning business website is a great way to obtain new customers and to inform them about your services.
 It gives your business credibility and shows professionalism in the eye of the potential customer.

 Before deciding on your cleaning business name, I would suggest that you make sure there is a domain name available that matches the name of your business.
 For example, say your business name is Yellow Maids, you would want to register the domain name www.happymaids.com.

-Here are 4 steps to Creating Your Website
+4 Steps to Creating Your Cleaning Service Website

 - Pick your website/domain name and register it with a domain name provider.
 I register my domains with a domain name registrar.
 You can also register your domain name with the website hosting provider you plan to have your website on.
-Although, if you decide to change hosting providers, it is easier to have your domain registered with a domain name registrar than a hosting provider so all you have to do is point the domain to the new hosting company.
+Although, if you do decide to change hosting providers, it is easier to have your domain registered with a domain name registrar than a hosting provider so all you have to do is point the domain to the new hosting company.

 - Choosing a website hosting provider to host your website on.
 As mentioned above, the web hosting provider is the company that hosts your domain/website.
 There are many hosting providers available.

 - Start coming up with and writing down the information about your services that you will put on your website.
 You can research cleaning businesses in your area on Google to get an idea of what information you should include.

 - Decide if you will have someone create and manage your website for you or if you will do it yourself.
-If you plan on putting together your own website, I would recommend using WordPress.
+If you plan on putting together your own website, I would recommend using WordPress or Squarespace.
 It is a CMS platform that runs your website design.
 I run Cleaning Business Academy and my cleaning company website, All Clean Home, on WordPress.